Gulf airlines come in from the cold with alliances

 The shift, which appears to be in response to tough market conditions and a realisation that the Gulf airlines cannot sustain their breakneck expansion indefinitely, may benefit consumers by providing more integrated flight schedules and helping carriers cut costs, which could in some cases translate into lower fares.

 Qatar Airways last week became the first major Gulf airline to announce plans to join the oneworld alliance.
-Members of the alliance, which includes American Airlines, British Airways and Cathay Pacific, cooperate in areas such as route networks, frequent flyer schemes and parts procurement.
+Members of the alliance, which includes American Airlines AAMRQ.PK, British Airways (ICAG.L) and Cathay Pacific (0293.HK), cooperate in areas such as route networks, frequent flyer schemes and parts procurement.

-That deal was announced shortly after archrival Etihad Airways, Abu Dhabi’s flag carrier, sealed a codeshare deal with Air France-KLM, under which they will share flights.
+That deal was announced shortly after archrival Etihad Airways, Abu Dhabi’s flag carrier, sealed a codeshare deal with Air France-KLM (AIRF.PA), under which they will share flights.

 “This is great news for the consumers,” Tony Tyler, chief executive of the International Air Transport Association (IATA), said at an industry conference in Abu Dhabi on Tuesday.